hagemt/node-koa-omnibus/README.md

 I wouldn't use this in production until it's more battle-tested. (at least v1)

-It does exactly everything you want an API server to do, and nothing more.
+It does exactly everything I want an API server to do, and nothing more.

-Put this at the front of your `koa@^2` middleware chain and get hacking.
+Put this at the front of your `koa@^2` middleware chain and start hacking.

+Note: this is a batteries-included package, so your mileage may vary.

 ## What do you mean?
 I want to try before I buy.